2019 Accredited Online Exercise Science Degrees

 Depending on the level of education obtained, there are various types of careers available for someone who has an online degree in exercise science.
 With an associate degree, an individual can find jobs as a trainer, coach or PE teacher, though some additional certification may be required.
 At the bachelor's level, individuals may be prepared for entry or mid-level positions in fitness, including strength coaching, training, exercise physiologist in cardiac rehab, or clinical exercise specialist.
 Daily responsibilities include meeting with potential clients, creating treatment plans and exercise regimes for clients, and facilitating exercises.

 Individuals with a graduate degree, either a master's or doctorate, may be eligible for teaching at a collegiate level or taking on senior roles in fitness and healthcare.
 Increasingly, hospitals are requiring exercise physiologists to hold a graduate degree.
 Additionally, professionals with a doctorate may advance to research positions or high-level administrative jobs in the fitness or wellness departments at hospitals.
 Day-to-day duties at this level range from academia tasks to program implementation and management.

 - A.S.
 Degree in Exercise Science.
 Grossmont College.
 Accessed August 22, 2016. http://www.grossmont.edu/academics/programs-departments/es/as-degree-in-exercise-science.aspx.

-- Admission Requirements Master of Science in Exercise Science.
+- Master of Science in Exercise Science and Wellness.
 Liberty University Online.
-Accessed August 1, 2016. http://www.liberty.edu/online/index.cfm?PID=32489.
+Accessed November 5, 2019. https://www.liberty.edu/online/health-sciences/masters/exercise-science-and-wellness/.

 - DSL with a concentration in Healthcare Leadership.
 Regent University.
 Accessed August 3, 2016. http://learn.regent.edu/degree-programs/leadership/dsl-with-a-concentration-in-healthcare-leadership/.